- Posted by Neeraj Maurya

 It’s always better to try and learn then not trying due to the fear of making mistakes but it is also nice to learn from other’s mistakes, therefore we would be telling you the mistakes that the developers generally make while making WordPress website so that you can avoid it when you are using WordPress.

 WordPress is a free and open-source platform based on PHP and MySQL to make beautiful and elegant websites to serve many purposes like business, eCommerce, blogging to name a few.

 1. Choosing the wrong Platform

-The main mistakes that the developers make while using WordPress are choosing the wrong platform.
+The main mistakes that developers make while using WordPress is choosing the wrong platform.
 There are two types of WordPress.
-There is a blog hosting service known as WordPress.com and then there is WordPress.org that is the self-hosted opensource platform that lets you have complete control on your website.
+There is a blog hosting service known as WordPress.com and then there is WordPress.org that is a self-hosted opensource platform that lets you have complete control on your website.

 2. Pay only for what you need

-To start with the WordPress website, you only need a domain name and hosting service.
-The problem is that many popular domain registrars recommend and try to sell other services that are not necessarily required for instance privacy protection, security services and more.
+To start with a WordPress website, you only need a domain name and hosting service.
+The problem is that many popular domain registrars recommend and try to sell other services that are not necessarily required, for instance privacy protection, security services and more.